-In preparation for the Listing, the Company has adopted the amended and restated Memorandum and Articles of Association pursuant to a special resolution passed by the sole shareholder on 8 February 2018.
-Since then, the Company has not made any changes to its Memorandum and Articles of Association.
-An up to date version of the Company's Memorandum and Articles of Association is also available on the websites of the Company and the Stock Exchange.
+During the Year, the Company has not made any changes to its Memorandum and Articles of Association.
+A copy of the Company's Memorandum and Articles of Association is available on the websites of the Company and the Stock Exchange.

-The Directors are pleased to present this annual report together with the audited consolidated financial statements of the Group for the year ended 31 December 2019.
+The Directors are pleased to present this annual report together with the audited consolidated financial statements of the Group for the year ended 31 December 2020.